Nicholas Harsell

 Biography

-Hello all!
-My name is Nicholas Harsell.
-I am an undergraduate student at James Madison University majoring in quantitative finance and mathematics.
-Additionally, my broad passions led me to pick up minors in computer science, economics, computational analytics, and honors interdisciplinary studies.
+My name is Nicholas Harsell!
+Currently, I am an undergraduate student at James Madison University majoring in quantitative finance and mathematics.
+Additionally, my broad passions led me to pick up minors in computer science, economics, computational analytics, and honors interdisciplinary studies, as well as university-sponsored research in theoretical development of algorithms and data collection through the College of Science and Mathematics and College of Business.
 My career focus is in algorithmic theory, machine learning, numerical analysis, and other fun areas of computational mathematics.
-Enjoy your stay!
+Here, you will find a more expansive list of my current projects, coursework, conference presentations, and publications.

 Numerical Analysis of Fractional Dimensions of Layed Perlin Noise